linl33/bohemia/guides/guide_gps_tracking_server.md

 ```
 sudo mysql
 CREATE USER 'traccarremoteuser'@'%' IDENTIFIED BY 'traccarremotepass';
+CREATE USER 'traccaruser'@'%' IDENTIFIED BY 'traccarpass';
 FLUSH PRIVILEGES;
 GRANT ALL PRIVILEGES ON traccardb.* TO 'traccarremoteuser'@'%';
+GRANT ALL PRIVILEGES ON traccardb.* TO 'traccaruser'@'%';
 FLUSH PRIVILEGES;
 <ctrl +d>
 ```